4/29/2025

 President and Chief Executive Officer

-Great question, Mike.
-And not in polymers.
-The polymers business is heavily sourced, also in competition within the region.
-But you are 100% right that our MCP business has imported competition and we are evaluating options.
-And to some degree, the surfactant business as well.
-I mean, we always see some levels of surfactant imports from China, especially in the West Coast.
+Great question, Mike, and not in polymers.
+The polymers business is heavily, you know, source awesome competition within the region.
+So, but you are 100% right that our MCT business have imported competition, and we are evaluating options. to some degree the surfactant business as well.
+I mean, we always see some levels of surfactants import from China, especially in the West Coast.
 These are not significant volumes, but there is always some imported products in the surfactant business that for sure we will evaluate and try to grow our business and grow our shares.

 speaker